University of Brighton: Medical school

 The Brighton and Sussex Medical School is one of four medical schools to have been created as part of the UK government's strategy of increasing the number of qualified doctors from the UK working in the NHS.
 The school is a joint school of the University of Brighton and the University of Sussex.
 The University of Brighton provides professional aspects of the course while the University of Sussex provides biological science teaching.

 School of Business and Law

 The School of Business and Law delivers a wide range of undergraduate and postgraduate degrees, part-time courses for professionals, and programmes for commercial organisations.
 Formerly part of Brighton Technical College, the school has been teaching business and management courses since the 1960s.
 It took its current name in 1986.
 The school is in Elm House on the Moulsecoomb campus, following a large redevelopment.

+The University of Brighton is accredited by the Association to Advance Collegiate Schools of Business (AACSB) – an accreditation achieved by fewer than 6% of business schools globally.

 Academic profile

 The University of Brighton offers over 400 courses in a wide range of subjects.

 University of Brighton's International College provides academic preparatory programmes for students outside the EU.
 On successful completion of their programme and achievement of the required grades, students can progress to undergraduate and postgraduate degrees offered at the university.

 University of Brighton Doctoral College provides academic, administrative and practical support for the University's community of postgraduate research students.
 There are Doctoral College campus centres on the Eastbourne and each of the Brighton campuses.